teddyjesus/predictingSongGenre/README.md

 ## Tree-Based Methods: Prediction of Song Genre Based on Audio Features

-The data originates from Spotify.
+The data is from Spotify.
 It contains seven genres:
 1. Classical
 2. Country
 3. Hip Hop